bjayanta/dart/readme.md

 ## Some rules + naming convention

 - Variable names are case sensitive (a and A are different).
-- Variable name can consist of letters and alphabets.
+- Variable name can consist of letters/number and alphabets.
 - Variable name cannot start with number.
 - Keywords are not allowed to use as a variable name.
 - Blank spaces are not allowed in a variable name.